Mai Chau Northwest Vietnam, Vietnam Travel Guide

 Access to caves or remote villages in the hills requires more physical effort, often involving climbs or uneven paths.

-The dry season (September to May) offers pleasant weather for outdoor activities.
-The rainy season (June to August) brings lush greenery but also more humidity.
+The dry season (September to May) provides pleasant weather for outdoor activities.
+The rainy season (From june To august) brings lush greenery but also more humidity.